 Oklahoma City, surrounding areas and our state have a pet overpopulation problem – there are too many homeless pets.
 Each year, local animal shelters take in more than 25,000 cats and dogs, and more than 10,000 pets are euthanized.
 More than 70% of the pets euthanized are adoptable and more than one-third are puppies and kittens.
 Best Friends of Pets seeks to reduce this needless loss of lives and works toward the day every pet has a loving home.

-Best Friends of Pets strives to reduce the pet overpopulation problem of too many homeless pets and keep pets in their homes.
+Best Friends of Pets strives to reduce pet overpopulation and keep pets in their homes.